M-Python13/Harry-Issues/README.md

 # Harry-Issues
-Issue for the moderation bot Guardian Harry!
+Issue's for the moderation bot Guardian Harry!

+Hello reader, welcome in this repository